oliviasl/MVHS-STEAM/README.md

 # MVHS-STEAM
- A website for the MVHS STEAM club.
+ A website for the MVHS STEAM club and nonprofit.